After court, Johnny Depp and Amber Heard's careers face another trial - Local News 8

 Heard, whose countersuit claims she was defamed by an attorney for Depp who called her abuse allegations a “hoax,” will appear in the sequel to “Aquaman,” scheduled for release in 2023.

-Marshak believes Depp’s “unbelievable talent” will help him return to movie screens.
+Marshak said he believes Depp’s “unbelievable talent” will help him return to movie screens.

 “Hollywood is also forgiving and as it moves forward and this thing stops airing and Johnny is able to move fluidly back into the business.
 I think he’ll reemerge again,” he said.
 “Hollywood is a fickle place.”